writeprovidence/morphtoken.net/whitepaper.md

 - An Explorer, for users to view their tokens, must be developed.
 - The security of all contracts must be tested.
 - A lot of Gas must be spent to distribute the initial NFTs.

+### Solutions
+A Morphtoken is a generic and unique crypto asset which can be used to in any number of different collectible games.

+For developers, they can use the MorphToken smart contracts as backends for their own NFT project.
+No need to develop random algorithms, write any contracts, pay for distribution of tokens, now worry about security.
+A NFT project built on MorphToken could be built with just a few lines of javascript and [web3.js](github.com/web3/web3).
+Creators can decide what they want their collectable project to be, for example, a crypto flower collectable game.
+Then use the data fields of each morph token to represent any attribute of their collectables, for example the color and shape of a flower.

+For morph token holders, if a user owns a morph token, it can be used as an NFT in _every_ collectable project built on top of MorphToken.
+That means at launch, a new project will already have all of the users MorphToken does.

+This adds some other interesting aspects to every project.
+A morph token might represent a very rare item in one project but a very common one in another.
+This might make people curious in seeing what

+#### Examples
+What if every professional athlete played in every sports league?
+If you owned the baseball card for pitcher Joe Schmoe you could also use it as the basketball card for point-guard Joe Schmoe.

+A single morph token could be used in a crypto baseball collectable game as David Ortiz, but in a crypto

 ## Specifics
 The MorphToken project has a few parts.
 First, there are boxes which are fungible tokens, each of which can be converted in many packs.
 Second, there packs, which are fungible tokens which can be converted in morph tokens.
 Second, it has non-fungible tokens, which are the morph tokens.
 Fourth, it has a front end website at [Morphtoken.net](http://morphtoken.net) where users are able to learn more about the project, see data on their owned morphtokens, and find a list of other projects being built on top of MorphToken.
 The code for the website (as well as all of the contracts) can be found on the creator's [github](http://github.com/jschiarizzi) and is 100% open source.
 Should the website or github repository be deleted (it won't be), all of the tokens would be unaffected, as they live on Ethereum's blockchain.